rafalkaron/rafalkaron.github.io/content/projects/hosty.md

 ## Use cases

-Hosty comes in handy if you want to locally:
+Hosty simplifies the process of locally hosting websites and web applications for various purposes:

-* Test or troubleshoot a website or a web app
+Testing and troubleshooting
-* Preview a static site
+: Quickly test and diagnose issues with websites or web apps in a controlled environment.

-Some static sites or web help systems may need to be hosted on a web server to display content correctly.
+Previewing websites
-{.note_tip}
+: Preview static websites before deployment, ensuring they display correctly.